Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 ## Parameters optimisation
 Ok, so, paramater optimisation is about deciding with stacks paramters (-M, -m, -o, -T etc) we will continue to use when running on the entire dataset.
 You can read a relatively clear tutorial [here](http://catchenlab.life.illinois.edu/stacks/param_tut.php), which describes how stacks without a reference genome works and, what these paramters dictate.
 Not included here are -o, output directory and, -t, number of threads.

-!!!
-Don't run all different numbers, but maybe just 2, with all the samples not a subsampled popmap; I can't remeber what excatly was meant by this, so I'll ask Ludo later... but, from now on I've run everything on my *subsampled data.....*

 At this stage, I'll make a popmap and exclude all samples with less than 100'000 reads (combining forward and reverse, i.e. 50k retained reads).
 First check number of reads (remember .fq files have 4 lines for each read), then create popmap.

 ```